-Cinequest has been voted Best Film Festival by USA Today Readers.
+Cinequest was voted Best Film Festival by USA Today Readers.
 Cinequest programs 85-90% of its festival from paid submissions annually, one of the highest percentages of the world's most influential film festivals.

 "I think the most important thing about Cinequest is it's definitely the first time I've ever come to a festival where my immediate reaction is, 'What do I have to do to be invited back?' and that's not normally my reaction.
 It's a perfect film festival in a glorious place." - Neil Gaiman, Maverick Spirit Award Winner